andrioid/andrioid/README.md

 ## Hi there 👋

 I'm Andri.
-I'm a Computer Engineer from Iceland and Lead Developer at Venue POS A/S
+I'm a Computer Engineer from Iceland.

 My current preference is JavaScript/TypeScript, Go and React.
 But, I mostly just love creating things that I can be proud of.